sawlani63/smos-thesis/README.md

 * ff15 fs deps // add link here
 * lions os fat fs // add link here
 * // will work on getting compiler to download these like how it does for sel4 if i have time lol
+* // also maybe work on omitting files that the loader or whatever creates initially instead of pushing here with fs (so include fs at startup somehow)

 ## Building
 ```